Rhinemann/mage-hack/Core.md

 Each player has three Distinctions: Personality, Sleeper Life, Awakened Identity.

-Distinctions are the first of your Prime Sets to be used in every roll.
+Distinctions are the first of your Prime Sets to be used in every roll and are rated at d8.

 ### Personality